MohamedTawfik74/FloatingPointUnit/README.md

 1. source: contains the verilog files for the all components of the design.

-2. Testing: contains C++ code which helps us to generate input for the testing of the design.
+2. Testing: contains C++ code which helps us in generating input to the testing of the design.

 3. postsynFPGA: contains post-synthesis simulation you can download it and run it on Xilinx ISE.

-4. GenCases.sh: It's a bash script to **generate rondom 5 millions test cases** for test bench of the design.
+4. GenCases.sh: It's a bash script to **generate random 5 millions test cases** for test bench of the design.

 5. Running.sh: It's a bash script that runs the **GenCases.sh , TestFPU.cpp and TestFPU.v** test bench to test the design.